Bonhams two-day Spring Stafford Sale held over the weekend of the 23-24 April was yet another record event.

 Meanwhile, the team is currently hosting its first dedicated online auction: the Phil Morris Road Racing Collection of Memorabilia and Motorcycle Spares – one of the world’s largest selections of motorcycle racing memorabilia and motorcycle spares founded by leading figure of the paddock, Phil Morris.
 The online sale runs until 3 May and can be viewed here: Bonhams : The Phil Morris Road Racing Museum Collection of Memorabilia and Motorcycle Spares.

-Visit www.bonhams.com to view the full results.Enjoy more Classic Racer reading in the bi-monthly magazine.
+Contact the Bonhams Motorcycles team at: firstname.lastname@example.org or visit www.bonhams.com/motorcycles to read the latest news and request a complimentary auction valuation.Enjoy more Classic Racer reading in the bi-monthly magazine.
 Click here to subscribe.